-The appliance will become very hot during the cleaning function.
+The appliance becomes very hot when the cleaning function is in progress.
 The non-stick coating on baking trays and tins is destroyed and noxious gases are released.
-Never clean non-stick baking trays and baking tins using the cleaning function.
-Only clean enamelled accessories using the cleaning function.
+Never clean non-stick baking trays or baking tins using the cleaning function.
+In general, you must not use the cleaning function for cleaning accessories.

-Marning - Risk of burns!
+Marning - Risk of harm to health!